Observing spin-squeezed states under spin-exchange collisions for a second: Spin squeezing by QND measurement

-This is an upper bound for $(\Delta S_z)^2$ because we do not subtract other noise such as technical noise in $M_2$.

-In Fig.~\ref{fig:sqz}(a) (purple circles), we show this conditional spin noise as a function of the measurement strength of $M_1$.
-It is normalized to the SQL to give the number squeezing $\xi_N^2=4(\Delta S_z)^2|_{M_1}/N$ \cite{Kitagawa1993}.
-To assess the metrological squeezing $\xi^2 = N(\Delta S_z)^2/|\avg{\hat{\bf{S}}}|^2 = 4(\Delta S_z)^2|_{M_1}/(N\mathcal{C}^2)$, which characterizes the enhancement in angular resolution on the Bloch sphere with respect to the SQL \cite{Wineland1994}, we also need to measure the Ramsey fringe contrast $\mathcal{C}=2|\avg{\hat{\bf{S}}}|/N$.
-We do this by applying a second $\pi/2$ pulse with a variable phase after $M_1$ and then measuring $S_z$ by imaging for each phase value (Fig.~\ref{fig:sqz}(b)).
-The contrast decay for increasing photon number is dominated by the imperfect light-shift cancellation in the spin-echo.
-We obtain an optimum metrological squeezing of 8.1(9)\,dB.
+where $\zeta$ is chosen such that it minimizes the variance (and hence accounts for systematic differences between the two measurements) \cite{Appel2009}.
+To assess the spin noise after $M_1$, it is legitimate to subtract the detection noise of the verification measurement $M_2$, which contains the PSN, $\Delta^2 M_2^\rm{psn}$, plus technical noises such as cavity-lock fluctuations.
+In Eq.~\ref{eq:cond_sz}, we conservatively subtract only the PSN, so that we obtain an upper bound for $\Delta^2 S_z$.
+Fig.~\ref{fig:sqz}(a) (purple circles) shows it as a function of the number of detected photons in $M_1$.
+It is normalized to the SQL to give the number squeezing $\xi_N^2=4\Delta^2 S_z/N$ \cite{Kitagawa1993}.
+The metrological squeezing $\xi^2 = N\Delta^2 S_z/|\avg{\hat{\bf{S}}}|^2 = \xi_N^2/\mathcal{C}^2$, which characterizes the enhancement in angular resolution on the Bloch sphere compared to the SQL \cite{Wineland1994}, additionally requires assessing the coherence, namely, the Ramsey-fringe contrast $\mathcal{C}=2|\avg{\hat{\bf{S}}}|/N$.
+We do this by applying a second $\pi/2$ pulse with a variable phase after $M_1$ and then measuring $S_z$ by imaging [Fig.~\ref{fig:sqz}(b)].
+The contrast decay for increasing photon number is likely due to the imperfect light-shift cancellation in the spin echo [Fig.~\ref{fig:scheme}(d) and Appendix~\ref{app:coherence}].
+The resulting Wineland squeezing factor is shown as red squares in Fig.~\ref{fig:sqz}(a).
+We obtain an optimum metrological squeezing of $8.6^{+1.8}_{-1.3}$\,dB, with about 13\,000 detected probe photons.
+The optimum results from the competition between photon shot noise, which favors a higher photon number, and photon-induced decoherence.

-To better characterize the squeezed state, we have also performed spin noise tomography \cite{Schleier-Smith2010a,Cox2016} by inserting a pulse on the clock transition between $M_1$ and $M_2$ to rotate the noise distribution around $\avg{\bf{S}}$ (Fig.~\ref{fig:sqz}(b), Appendix~\ref{app:tomo}).
-The data show an anti-squeezing 7.4\,dB (at $90^\circ$ rotation) above the minimum uncertainty state (gray curve), mostly due to the shot-to-shot phase noise caused by the PSN in $M_1$ (red curve).
+To fully characterize the squeezed state, we also perform spin-noise tomography \cite{Schleier-Smith2010a,Cox2016} by inserting a pulse on the clock transition between $M_1$ and $M_2$ to rotate the noise distribution around $\avg{\bf{S}}$ [Fig.~\ref{fig:sqz}(c) and Appendix~\ref{app:tomo}].
+The data with $\avg{n_1}=8.9(2)\times 10^3$ show an excess antisqueezing of 7.4\,dB (at $90^\circ$ rotation) above the minimum-uncertainty state (gray curve), mostly due to the shot-to-shot phase noise caused by the PSN in $M_1$ (predicted by the pink curve).